Truth

-Thus, "truth" involves both the quality of "faithfulness, fidelity, loyalty, sincerity, veracity", and that of "agreement with fact or reality", in Anglo-Saxon expressed by sōþ (Modern English sooth).
+Etymology and ordinary usage

-All Germanic languages besides English have introduced a terminological distinction between truth "fidelity" and truth "factuality".
-To express "factuality", North Germanic opted for nouns derived from sanna "to assert, affirm", while continental West Germanic (German and Dutch) opted for continuations of wâra "faith, trust, pact" (cognate to Slavic věra "(religious) faith", but influenced by Latin verus).
-Romance languages use terms following the Latin veritas, while the Greek aletheia, Russian pravda, South Slavic istina and Sanskrit sat (related to English sooth and North Germanic sanna) have separate etymological origins.
+The English word truth is derived from Old English triewth, Middle English trewthe, as a -th nominalisation of the adjective true (Old English treowe).
+In ordinary usage, the word may denote either a quality of "faithfulness, fidelity, loyalty, sincerity, veracity", or that of "agreement with fact or reality".

-In some modern contexts, the word "truth" is used to refer to fidelity to an original or standard.
-It can also be used in the context of being "true to oneself" in the sense of acting with authenticity.
+The adjective, cognate with German treu 'faithful', stems from Proto-Germanic trewwj- 'having good faith', and perhaps ultimately from Proto-Indo-European *dru- 'tree', on the notion of "steadfast as an oak" (Sanskrit '(piece of) wood'; Old Norse trú 'faith, word of honour, belief').

 Major theories

 The question of what is a proper basis for deciding how words, symbols, ideas and beliefs may properly be considered true, whether by a single person or an entire society, is dealt with by the five most prevalent substantive theories of truth listed below.
 Each presents perspectives that are widely shared by published scholars.

 Theories other than the most prevalent substantive theories are also discussed.
-According to a survey of professional philosophers and others on their philosophical views which was carried out in November 2009 (taken by 3226 respondents, including 1803 philosophy faculty members and/or PhDs and 829 philosophy graduate students) 45% of respondents accept or lean towards correspondence theories, 21% accept or lean towards deflationary theories and 14% epistemic theories.
+According to a survey of professional philosophers and others on their philosophical views which was carried out in November 2009 (taken by 3226 respondents, including 1803 philosophy faculty members and/or PhDs and 829 philosophy graduate students) 45% of respondents accept or lean toward correspondence theories, 21% accept or lean toward deflationary theories and 14% epistemic theories.